Add Google Tag Manager to a Maestro Form

 6. Click Save to update the changes.

-Additional Forms Pages
+Configure Additional Pages

 Manager has the ability for a form to maintain its own version of these pages - so that different content may be displayed to the user for a particular form.
 However, this setup is optional, and if not configured, the default pages referred above are used.